Quick Answer

 A chef's knife does 80% of the work in any kitchen.
 Spend more here than on any other single piece of kitchen gear and you'll feel it every meal.
-Here are our three favorites at three different price points — all sharper than any block-set knife you've used.
+Here are our five favorites across a range of price points — all sharper than any block-set knife you've used.

 1. Best Overall: Wüsthof WÜSTHOF Classic 8-Inch Chef's Knife